johnwesleyquintero/scalesmart/README.md

 ## Description

-This project is a portfolio website built with Next.js, TypeScript, and Tailwind CSS.
-It showcases a variety of projects and skills, including:
+This project is a comprehensive portfolio platform, the "Wes-verse," built with Next.js, TypeScript, and Tailwind CSS.
+It showcases an integrated suite of custom-built applications and tools, demonstrating a wide range of skills.
+The current "Wes-apps" include:

 - Blog
-- Academy
-- Admin Dashboard
-- Amazon Seller Tools
+- **WesAcademy:** An online learning platform.
+- **Admin Dashboard:** For managing project content and settings.
+- **WesTools:** A suite of tools for Amazon sellers (Bootleg Helium 10).
+- **WeScan:** A Resume Scanner/ATS tool.
 - Chat Interface
-- CRM
-- Workflow Builder
+- **WesCRM:** A Customer Relationship Management tool (Bootleg Hubspot CRM).
+- **WesSync:** A project management tool (Bootleg Asana).
+- **WesNode:** A workflow automation builder (Bootleg n8n).

+The platform is designed to be an ever-expanding ecosystem, with potential for more "WesIntegrations" in the future.

 The project also includes API routes for various functionalities, such as:

 - Academy Articles
 - Academy Courses
+- ATS (Resume Processing)
 - Amazon Competitor Analysis
 - Amazon Inventory
 - Amazon Keyword Trends